Main Content

 Figure contains an axes object.
 The axes contains a line object which displays its values using only markers.

-The solution to this issue is to increase the tolerance used by lsqminnorm so that a low-rank approximation of Anoise with error less than 1e-8 is used in the calculation.
-This makes the result much less susceptible to the noise.
+Increase the tolerance used by lsqminnorm so that a low-rank approximation of Anoise with error less than 1e-8 is used in the calculation.
+An increased tolerance makes the result much less susceptible to the noise.
 The solution using a tolerance is very close to the original solution x.

 ans = 0.0014